What credit score is needed for a student loan?

 Federal student loans do not have any credit score requirements.
 That makes sense, given that many people entering college have yet to establish credit histories.

-The only type of federal loan that will check your credit history is federal PLUS loans — with these, the government will check for adverse credit history, although there is still no minimum credit score requirement.
+With federal PLUS loans, the government will check for an adverse credit history, although there is still no minimum credit score requirement.
 Those who have a less-than-perfect credit history, however, may need to meet additional requirements to get approved.

 The plus side of this approach to federal loans is that it allows most students to receive funding if needed.
 Federal loans set one interest rate for all borrowers, so having a poor credit score will not affect your loan rate or terms.